NaiveKyo/blog-draft/JDK 7 IO Feature.md

 - An asynchronous channel group associated with a fixed thread pool of size N creates N threads that are waiting for already processed I/O events.
 - The kernel dispatches events directly to those threads:
   - Thread first completes the I/O operation (like filling a ByteBuffer during a read operation).
-  - Next invoke the CompletionHandler.completed() that consumes the result.
+  - Next invoke the `CompletionHandler.completed()` that consumes the result.
   - When the CompletionHandler terminates normally then the thread returns to the thread pool and wait on a next event.
+- Avoid blocking/long lived operations inside a completion handler.
+- If not possible, either use a CachedThreadPool or another ExecutorService that can be used from a completion handler.

 ### Deadlock